Littoral cone: Description

 Littoral cones are semicircular cones which are breached in the direction of the lava flow that created them.
 They are formed by mounds of clasts that appear like cones without a crater.
 Littoral cones are constructed by volcanic ash, lava bombs and lapilli.
 Their component material is usually poorly sorted and can feature agglutinated structures and layering.
 Sometimes spatter-fed lava flows occur on such cones.
 They are formed by degassed hyaloclastite.
 The most common form found on Hawaiʻi involves two semicircles on both sides of the lava flow that generated them; some such cones in Hawaiʻi form a complete rim with diameters of 200–400 m.
 Puʻu Kī in Hawaiʻi has nested craters on top of a lava tube.
 Typically such cones are not larger than 800 m wide and 75 m high.
 Other smaller cones in Hawaii have diameters of 40 m and heights reaching 15 m.
 They are not as well known as the Icelandic pseudocraters.

 Littoral cones not primary volcanic vents and distinguishing between a littoral cone and a primary vent can be difficult.
 A littoral cone forms when lava flows from land into water.
 Interaction between the water and the lava leads to steam explosions.
 These explosions throw lava fragments into the air; under favourable circumstances these fragments pile up on land and form a cone.
 This activity may resemble that of fire fountaining, and produces tephra columns, lava bubbles, steam blasts and lava fountains.
 Repeated phases of magma-water mixing lead to the formation of bedded deposits.
-The steam explosions can lead to the formation of Pele's hair.
+The steam explosions can lead to the formation of Pele's hair and can constitute a hazard to people close to the ocean entry.
 There are two types of such cones, depending on whether the magma-water mixing was free or whether it occurred in an enclosed environment; the former produces typical phreatomagmatic deposits, the latter more ash-poor cones than the former.

 The forming lava flows need to be sufficiently large; the minimum size of lava flows that have formed such cones in Hawaiʻi is 50,000,000 yd3.
 Of these, about 5-6% of their volume is converted to fragments.
 Usually littoral cones are formed by ʻaʻā lava as their fragmented nature allows ideal water-lava interactions, but pāhoehoe and intermediary lavas can also form littoral cones.
 Other properties such as the speed of the lava flow and the structure of the flow front also influence the formation of littoral cones.
 Larger lava flow rates generate larger cones.
 In some littoral cones in Hawaiʻi that were formed by pāhoehoe lava flows, the collapse of a lava bench and subsequent steam explosions formed the cones instead.
 Pyroclastic flows can also form littoral cones, one such cone has been found on Lombok and formed during the 1257 Samalas eruption.